Deep Learning-Based Human Pose Estimation: A Survey: 3D human pose estimation

 \textbf{Top-down approaches.} Top-down approaches of 3D multi-person HPE first perform human detection to detect each individual person.
-Then for each detected person, absolute root (center joint of the human) coordinate and 3D root-relative pose are estimated by 3D pose networks.
+Then for each detected person, the absolute root (center joint of the human) coordinate and 3D root-relative pose are estimated by 3D pose networks.
 Based on the absolute root coordinate of each person and their root-relative pose, all poses are aligned to the world coordinate.
 Rogez et al. \cite{Rogez_LCRNet} localized candidate regions of each person to generate potential poses, and used a regressor to jointly refine the pose proposals.
 This localization-classification-regression method, named LCR-Net, performed well on the controlled environment datasets but could not generalize well to in-the-wild images.
 To address this issue, Rogez et al. \cite{Rogez_LCRNetpp} proposed LCR-Net++ by using synthetic data augmentation for the training data to improve performance.
 Zanfir et al. \cite{Zanfir2018} added semantic segmentation to the 3D multi-person HPE module with scene constraints.
 Additionally, the 3D temporal assignment problem was tackled by the Hungarian matching method for video-based multi-person 3D HPE.
-Moon et al. \cite{Moon_2019_ICCV_3DMPPE} introduced a camera distance-aware approach that the cropped human images were fed into their developed RootNet to estimate the camera-centered coordinates of human body's roots.
+Moon et al. \cite{Moon_2019_ICCV_3DMPPE} introduced a camera distance-aware approach under top-down pipeline.
+The RootNet estimated the camera-centered coordinates of human body's roots.
 Then the root-relative 3D pose of each cropped human was estimated by the proposed PoseNet.
 Benzine et al. \cite{Benzine_2020_CVPR} proposed a single-shot approach named PandaNet (Pose estimAtioN and Detection Anchor-based Network).
 A low-resolution anchor-based representation was introduced to avoid the occlusion problem.
-A pose-aware anchor selection module was developed to address the overlapping problem by removing the ambiguous anchors.
+A pose-aware anchor selection module was developed to address the overlapping problem by removing ambiguous anchors.
 An automatic weighting of losses associated with different scales was used to handle the imbalance issue of different sizes of people.
 Li et al. \cite{Li_ECCV2020_HMOR} tackled the lack of global information in the top-down approaches.
-They adopted a Hierarchical Multi-person Ordinal Relations method to leverage body level semantic and global consistency for encoding the interaction information hierarchically.
+They adopted a Hierarchical Multi-person Ordinal Relations method to leverage body-level semantic and global consistency for encoding the interaction information hierarchically.